 - You can make your complaint to the Quality Improvement Organization.
 If you prefer, you can make your complaint about the quality of care you received directly to this organization (without making the complaint to us). - The Quality Improvement Organization is a group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients. - To find the name, address, and phone number of the Quality Improvement Organization for your state, look in Chapter 2, Section 4, of this booklet.
-If you make a complaint to this organization, we will work with them to resolve your complaint.
+If you make a complaint to this organization, we will work with them to resolve your complaint. - Or you can make your complaint to both at the same time.
+If you wish, you can make your complaint about quality of care to us and also to the Quality Improvement Organization.

-2021 Evidence of Coverage for MedMutual Advantage Premium PPO Chapter 9: What to do if you have a problem or complaint (coverage decisions, appeals, complaints)
+2022 Evidence of Coverage for MedMutual Advantage Select PPO Chapter 9: What to do if you have a problem or complaint (coverage decisions, appeals, complaints)